Digital Media at the Crossroads

 Peter Grant

 Peter S. Grant is a retired Senior Counsel at McCarthy Tétrault LLP, one of Canada's largest law firms.
 For many years he was the head of its Communications Group.
 Mr. Grant pioneered the field of communications law in Canada, and for over 50 years his practice was substantially devoted to this field, including broadcasting and cable television licensing, satellite services, copyright negotiations, cultural industries, and telecommunications regulation.
-Mr. Grant is the author or co-author of numerous articles, books and publications, including Blockbusters and Trade Wars: Popular Culture in a Globalized World (Vancouver: Douglas & McIntyre, 2004), Canadian Broadcasting Regulatory Handbook, now in its 14th edition, and Communications Law and the Courts in Canada, now in its third edition.
+Mr. Grant is the author or co-author of numerous articles, books and publications, including Blockbusters and Trade Wars: Popular Culture in a Globalized World (Vancouver: Douglas & McIntyre, 2004), Canadian Broadcasting Regulatory Handbook, now in its 14th edition (2017), Communications Law and the Courts in Canada, now in its third edition (2020), and Guide to the Copyright Board of Canada (2020).
+Mr. Grant’s autobiography, Changing Channels: Confessions of a Canadian Communications Lawyer, was published by Porcupine’s Quill in 2013.
 Mr. Grant was one of six experts on the Broadcasting and Telecommunications Legislative Review Panel, which published its report, Canada's Communications Future: Time to Act, in January 2020.
+Mr. Grant’s website, www.petersgrant.com, contains further information, including links to his recent and current essays.

 Lisa Henderson

-Lisa Henderson is Dean of the Faculty of Information and Media Studies at Western University.
+Lisa Henderson is professor and recent past dean (2019-25) of the Faculty of Information and Media Studies at Western University.
 From 1994-2019 she was Professor of Communication at the University of Massachusetts Amherst, where she also served as Chair from 2009-13.
 From 2005-09, she was director of CISA, the Five College Center for Crossroads in the Study of the Americas.
 She is a radio producer by early training, co-founder of the International Communication Association's LGBTQ Studies Interest Group, and 2011 recipient of the Roy F. Aarons Award for outstanding contribution to GLBT education and research from the Association for Education in Journalism and Mass Communication.
 Her book Love and Money: Queers, Class, and Cultural Production (NYU, 2013) was a 2014 finalist for a Lambda Literary Award.
 New work considers artist/scholar collaboration and multi-modal research practice--how scholars use images, sound, music, code, and performance to create knowledge on campus and off.
+With colleagues from five continents, she currently co-leads a project to develop guidelines for the academic support of multi-modal scholarship.

 Paul Hoffert